Self-consistent neutron stars in a class of massive vector-tensor gravity: Conclusion

 \section{Conclusion}

 In this work, we have investigated neutron stars within a class of massive vector-tensor theories of gravity, characterized by a non-vanishing VEV of the vector field.
 Owing to the fact that the vector field selects a preferred spacetime direction, Lorentz symmetry is spontaneously broken in this theory.
 Exact static and spherically symmetric black-hole solutions had previously been constructed in this theory, for which condition~(\ref{potentialcondition}) can be satisfied globally throughout spacetime.
 These solutions further enabled stringent Solar System constraints on the Lorentz-violating parameters of the theory.
 Motivated by this success, similar assumptions were subsequently adopted in attempts to construct compact star solutions.
 In Sec.~\ref{framework}, however, we demonstrated that imposing such assumptions a priori inevitably leads to inconsistencies.
 We further showed that these assumptions are not fundamental requirements of the theory: instead they are dynamically enforced in the weak-field regime through the asymptotic boundary conditions at spatial infinity.
 As a result, the theory remains fully compatible with existing black hole solutions and Solar System tests, while providing a unified, natural, and self-consistent framework for constructing neutron star solutions.
+Notably, this theoretical observation is not limited to the construction of neutron star solutions in non-minimally coupled vector-tensor models of Lorentz-violating gravity, but can be extended to theories in which the metric is non-minimally coupled to additional antisymmetric two-form fields~\cite{Lessa:2025kln}.